 When are the conventional standards, schemes & formats being replaced in Swiss payment traffic?

-The conventional standards, processes and formats will no longer be supported for credit transfers as of mid-2018.
+The conventional standards, processes and formats are no longer supported for credit transfers since mid-2018.

 Why is a harmonization to the ISO 20022 payment standard necessary?

 The international ISO 20022 message standard is playing an increasingly important role in the electronic data exchange in the financial sector.
 The existing heterogeneous payment systems of the financial institutions can no longer cope with the increasing national and international regulatory requirements and the advancing digital transformation of business processes through pure organic further development.
 Alignment with the internationally proven standards is necessary and expedient for ensuring the sustainability and competitiveness of Swiss payment traffic.
 Particularly because it offers the Swiss financial center an opportunity to modernize, simplify and design the existing payment transaction processes – which currently consist of an array of different formats, procedures and slip types – more cost-efficiently.

 SEPA sent a strong signal by switching over to ISO 20022 in 2014.
 ISO 20022 is also making headway outside Europe, in countries such as Japan and Australia.
 As a participant in this European payment area, the Swiss financial center is now carrying out the migration according to a coordinated schedule.
 The timely implementation of the joint plan is necessary to safeguard long-term competitiveness as well as to meet the increasing regulatory requirements.
 The harmonization of the Swiss payment traffic processes is being implemented with an internationally recognized standard and offers an ideal opportunity to reduce the current complexity and diversity and to eliminate redundancies – particularly in view of the fact that the operators, SIX Interbank Clearing and PostFinance, will replace their payment systems in any case in the course of modernization.

 What are the greatest challenges regarding the migration?